BrakingChanges/SSA-eAIP/docs/kenya/hkwj.md

 | --- | --- | --- | --- | --- |
 | Wajir CTR | D | HKWJ_TWR | GND - FL50 |  |
 | Nairobi FIR/UIR | A | HKNA_CTR | FL145 - UNL |  |

-!!! warning ""

-    The information contained in this platform is for flight simulation purposes only and shall not be used, under any circumstances, for real world aviation.

 ## Delivery